I bet you have been in this situation…

-- Debug: Ugh…this could be useful for developers or analysts (but out of our purview).
+- Debug: Ugh… this could be useful for dev

 A real bummer here is that there is no date or days selection in these rules.
 So, in the above context, I will have to wait for someone to send wishes 🙁

-Tap that search bar below and you welcome yourself to the universal search.
-Here you can search for notifications basis the app(s), the text that it contained, and/or to which rules were applied.
+Tap that search bar below, and you welcome yourself to the universal search.
+Here you can search for notifications in basis of the app(s), the text that it contained, and/or to which rules were applied.